sorinyousefnia/LUMOS-main/README.md

    - Sets `product_ready` to 1 to indicate the multiplication is complete.

 ### Advantages of the Approach
-- **Efficiency**: By breaking down the multiplication into smaller segments, the circuit can use simpler, faster 16-bit multipliers.
+- **Efficiency**: By segmenting the multiplication process into smaller parts, the circuit can utilize simpler and faster 16-bit multipliers.
-- **Modularity**: The use of a separate `Multiplier` module allows for easy modification or replacement if a different multiplication algorithm is desired.
+- **Modularity**: The implementation of a distinct `Multiplier` module permits easy modification or replacement should an alternative multiplication algorithm be required.
-- **Scalability**: The approach can be extended to larger bit-widths by further breaking down the operands and increasing the number of partial products.
+- **Scalability**: This method can be expanded to accommodate larger bit-widths by further subdividing the operands and increasing the number of partial products.